HomeDev GuideAPI Reference

 If the comment to be updated does not exist, a CommentDoesNotExistException is thrown.

-In the above example, the request to update a comment is invoked synchronously.
-An example of updating a comment asynchronously using the asynchronous overload with C#'s async and await keywords is described below.
+The above example invokes the request to update a comment synchronously.
+Below is an example of updating a comment asynchronously using the asynchronous overload with C#'s async and await keywords.

 Comment existingComment;